bertschneider/EvolutionLoop/README.md

 food.
 As the world progresses they reproduce and mutate and eventually build two new kinds of animals.

+## Tests

+Currently the tests aren't working.
+I tried `midje` but that didn't work out for me.
+I will rewrite them with `LazyTest`in the future.

 ## Usage

-The easies way to start the simulation is to use the functions provided in the package `de.herrnorbert.EvolutionLoop.gui-repl.gui-repl`.
+The easiest way to start the simulation is to use the functions provided in package `de.herrnorbert.EvolutionLoop.gui-repl.gui-repl`.
 Furthermore there are some functions to inspect the world and the animals in it.